College of Education, Nursing and Health Professions

 About the Major

-Students who successfully complete the elementary education undergraduate program and the specified Praxis II examination(s) are eligible, on recommendation of the University, for Connecticut certification to teach first grade through sixth grade.
+Students who successfully complete the program in elementary education, pass the edTPA, and state subject area assessments are eligible for Connecticut certification to teach first grade through sixth grade.

-Students preparing for certification in elementary education have the option to enroll in our program integrating a special education core, leading to a dual certificate.
-This would be recommended in order to include special education students in a regular classroom.
+Students preparing for elementary certification can enroll in a program that combines with a special education core and leads to dual certification.
+This program is recommended for anyone interested in employing special education skills in a regular classroom.
 Learn more about this program here.

 The bachelor’s degree in elementary education is a minimum of 126 credits.
 A sample of courses is listed below.
 View the full curriculum here.